cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### CounterpartyNextSequenceSend Path

-The chain must store the counterparty's next sequence send on `startFlushUpgradeHandshake`.
+The chain must store the counterparty's next sequence send on `chanUpgradeAck` and chanUpgradeConfirm.
 This will be stored in the `counterpartyNextSequenceSend` path on the private store.

 ```typescript
 function counterpartyNextSequenceSendPath(portIdentifier: Identifier, channelIdentifier: Identifier): Path {